 Alfonzo D. Alexander

-Alfonzo Alexander serves as Chief Relationship Officer of NASBA and President of NASBA’s Center for the Public Trust (CPT).
-As Chief Relationship Officer, Alexander is responsible for providing strategic leadership to NASBA’s Communications, Marketing and Human Resources departments.
+Alfonzo Alexander serves as Chief Ethics and Diversity Officer of NASBA and President of NASBA’s Center for the Public Trust (CPT).
+As Chief Ethics and Diversity Officer, Alexander is responsible for providing strategic leadership to NASBA’s Communications, Marketing and Human Resources departments.
 He also has oversight responsibility of leadership development for managers and supervisors.

 Vice President of Strategic Planning and Program Management